-1.3 Purpose
+2. Purpose

-To prepare and implement a policy that guides regulatory enforcement activity in relation to Brothels and Related sex use premises in the Parramatta local government area in a manner that aligns with Council's "umbrella" Enforcement Policy.
+The purpose of this Policy is to guide regulatory enforcement activity in relation to Brothels and Related Sex Use premises in the City of Parramatta local government area in a manner that aligns with Council's "umbrella" Regulatory Services Enforcement Policy.

 In this context, this Policy will: